 Herbs & Spices

-Herbs and spices such as turmeric, cayenne, cinnamon and ginger are known for their anti-inflammatory properties.
+Herbs and spices such as turmeric, cayenne, Cinnamon is a known anti-infective agent, capable of reducing bacterial, fungal, and protozoa burden. and ginger are known for their anti-inflammatory properties.
 Turmeric has been used for thousands of years in mustards and curries as well as a treatment in Ayurvedic and Chinese medicine traditions.
 Available as a supplement, turmeric provides support for good joint health, chronic inflammation and to reduce the effects of osteoarthritis and rheumatoid arthritis.
 Cinnamon is known for its antimicrobial, anti-inflammatory and antioxidant properties.
 Research on the health benefits of cinnamon has shown potential for treating diabetes, heart disease and high blood pressure.
 Shop Good Medicine ChoiceTM Network for our doctor-approved antioxidant and anti-inflammatory supplement products.